 - 1. Be prepared for class.
 Book, paper, pen/pencil, assignment, assignment notebook, etc. in class each day. - 2.
 Be in your seat when the bell rings. - 3.
 Talking out of turn is unacceptable. - 4.
-Have textbooks covered at all times. - 5.
-Gum and candy are not allowed in the classrooms. - 6.
-Show respect for others and their property. - 7.
-Disrespect/insubordination will not be tolerated. - 8.
+Gum and candy are not allowed in the classrooms. - 5.
+Show respect for others and their property. - 6.
+Disrespect/insubordination will not be tolerated. - 7.
 Book bags are not allowed in the classroom.